Annual vs. Biennial: Which Inspection Does Your Fleet Need?

 5. Record-Keeping Requirements

 For commercial vehicles undergoing annual inspections, there are strict record-keeping requirements.
 Fleets must maintain inspection reports for at least 14 months.
 Biennial inspections typically have less stringent record-keeping requirements.
+Streamline your inspection record-keeping with digital solutions to ensure you're always audit-ready.

 Which Inspection Does Your Vehicle Need?